My Experience of Being Stuck in the California Floods of January 2023

 Flooding In Oxnard, Ventura County

-Finally, Oxnard, located on the coast, was hit hard by the floods, with the Ventura River overflowing and causing significant damage to homes and businesses in the area.
-The city’s agricultural industry was also affected, with many farms and fields submerged underwater.
+Finally, Oxnard, located on the coast, was hit hard by the floods, with the Ventura River overflowing and causing damage to some homes and businesses in the area.
+The city’s agricultural industry was also affected, with several farms and fields submerged underwater.
 The county had not seen this kind of water in the last 28 years.
 The banks of the creek at Foster Park broke due to overflowing water, flooding picnic areas and hiking trails.
-Ventura Pier was closed to protect the public from the upcoming storms.
+Ventura Pier was temporarily closed to protect the public from the upcoming storms.

 The 101 Freeway was fully closed between State Route 33 in Ventura County and State Route 150 in Santa Barbara County due to flooding on January 10 2023.
 Even State Route 126 was closed as a mudslide hit the area, trapping several vehicles, including a big rig.
+The good news is all the roads reopened very quickly and welcomed tourists like before.

 Reason for California Floods